Venezuelan football league system

 The Venezuelan football league system is a series of interconnected football leagues for clubs in Venezuela, and is organized by the Venezuelan Football Federation at the national level.
-The system counts with promotions and relegations between the different leagues in all different levels which means that even the smallest club can reach to the top level, the Primera División.
+The system has promotions and relegations between the different leagues in all different levels which means that even the smallest club can reach to the top level, the Primera División.

 Besides the current professional football league system the FVF also organize formation tournaments in which participates younger squads of professional clubs, amateur clubs and regional football associations.
 These tournaments are: